Online Episodic Memory Visual Query Localization with Egocentric Streaming Object Memory: Conclusions

 \section{Conclusions}

-In the paper, we introduced the novel task of Online Visual Queries 2D (OVQ2D), where a video is processed in a streaming fashion and an object query must be localized without access to the original video.
-To address this problem, we proposed ESOM (Egocentric Stream Object Memory), a new online approach that detects, tracks, and memorizes essential objects to support efficient visual query retrieval and localization.
-ESOM significantly optimizes both memory and computational efficiency, reducing memory usage by up to 7$\times$.
-Additionally, it shortens retrieval times, bringing them down from minutes or tens of seconds to just a few seconds.
-Experiments on the Ego4D dataset show ESOM’s superior performance when compared with other online methods and its potential when object detection and tracking components are improved.
+We introduced the novel task of Online Visual Queries 2D (OVQ2D), where a video is processed in a streaming fashion and an object query must be localized without access to the original video.
+To address it, we proposed ESOM (Egocentric Stream Object Memory), an online approach that detects, tracks, and stores essential objects to support efficient visual query retrieval and localization.
+ESOM significantly optimizes both memory and computational efficiency, reducing memory usage by up to 7$\times$, shortening retrieval times from minutes to a few seconds.
+On the Ego4D dataset ESOM outperforms other online methods and shows further gains when object detection and tracking components are improved.
 Besides establishing a benchmark for OVQ2D, we also contribute a principled evaluation, based on a real downstream task, for object detection and tracking algorithms for egovision applications.